rjdoubleu/Colab-Papermill-Patch/README.md

 # Colab-Papermill-Patch
-This repo is for my Medium article: How to use Papermill in Google Colab.
-To follow along with the tutorial, copy the link to this repo and paste it in the url feild of File > Open Notebook > Github in Google Colab.
+This repo is for my Medium article: [How to use Papermill in Google Colab](medium.com).
+To follow along with the tutorial, download or clone this repo.
+If you donwload it, extract it and then upload the notebooks to your Google Colab.